Review Your Insurance Policy Regarding Pregnancy Coverage.

 Glucose Challenge Screening.
 This version of the Glucose Tolerance Test is usually done between Weeks 26-28.
 You will be screened for Gestational Diabetes, a type of diabetes present only when you are pregnant.

 Request an Ultrasound Around Week 28.
 This ultrasound will examine the position of your baby’s umbilical cord and check for the normal development and position of the placenta.
 If your ultrasound is not covered by your insurance company, use your Pregnancy PUR$E towards this test.
-If you and your health care team determine that your baby should have further monitoring following your ultrasound around Week 28, or you are considered high risk, don’t panic!
-It is comforting and reassuring to know that your baby is healthy with frequent monitoring.
-Four main reasons for monitoring your baby are: to ensure that your baby is comfortable in utero, to check that his or her heart rate is normal and steady with no significant deceleration (decels) present, to be sure that your placenta is working properly and not showing signs of aging or failure, and to check for signs of preterm or premature labor.
+If you and your health care team determine that your baby should have further monitoring following this ultrasound, or you are considered high risk, don’t panic!
+It is comforting and reassuring to know that your baby is well with frequent monitoring.

 Cord Blood Flow Doppler Test (Cord Doppler Test).
-This test can be easily performed by a simple push of a button during any ultrasound.
-This test is preformed to check the blood flow within the umbilical cord.
+This test can be easily performed by a simple push of a button during any ultrasound and checks the blood flow within the umbilical cord.
 It can be used to detect umbilical cord issues such as a nuchal cord (the cord encircling the baby’s neck), knots, kinks, twisting, torsion, or if a cord is too long or too short.
 Early detection of all cord issues can allow mom to be monitored more frequently and may help prevent further complications.

 Nuchal Cord.
 A nuchal cord is extremely common and most babies can wriggle their way out of one.
 Still, all nuchal cords have the potential to be problematic.
 If your baby has a nuchal cord that remains in place, remember that the most important aspect of dealing with any type of umbilical cord issue is to be aware of its presence.
-So if your baby starts having changes in patterns of movement and heart decelerations when monitored, you may know the probable cause.
-If your baby does not wriggle out of his or her nuchal cord and it remains in place, discuss with your health care team about the need for closer monitoring, such as frequently scheduled visits at your health care team’s office or at your hospital, ultrasounds (ultrasounds are the only way your baby’s umbilical cord can be seen), BPPs, NSTs, very diligent movement counting, and daily home fetal heart rate monitoring.
+If your baby starts having changes in patterns of movement or heart decelerations when monitored, this may be the probable cause.
+If your baby does not wriggle out of his or her nuchal cord and it remains in place, discuss with your health care team about the need for closer monitoring.
+Frequent office visits, ultrasounds (ultrasounds are the only way your baby’s umbilical cord can be seen), NSTs, BPPs, diligent movement counting, and daily home fetal heart rate monitoring may be recommended.

 Vaccinations for Others Before Your Baby Arrives.
 The Tdap vaccine is also suggested for relatives, friends and caregivers who will spend time with your baby.

 Request Third Trimester Testing.Around Week 30, speak with your health care team about the possibility of including two Fetal Non-Stress tests (NSTs) per week and one Biophysical Profile (BPP) with a Cord Doppler Test every other week for the remainder of your last trimester.
 These vital checkups will provide the opportunity to detect any problems, especially with your baby’s lifeline at this time: the placenta and the umbilical cord.
 No matter how many tests or visits you receive, do not forget to do your movement counting if possible three times a day.
 A NST and BPP can be done as a one-time occurrence based on symptoms found or as needed.
-They can also be done regularly for a high-risk patient or even just a worried mom.
-Don’t be afraid to ask or demand these tests based on your instinct.
+They can also be done regularly for a high-risk patient or even just a worried mom..
+Instinctively, always voice your concerns and desire that these tests be done.
 Mom knows best!